 Infinite (De)coding, or “His wit’s as thick as a Tewkesbury mustard.”

 At a high school reunion in what I will call the Year of the iPhone 16, a classmate recommended I read David Foster Wallace’s Infinite Jest (1996), which I promptly dismissed as pretentious.
 I majored in literature and have read some whopper works of fiction, including James Joyce’s Ulysses and Leo Tolstoy’s War and Peace, but Infinite Jest is just the type of book I tend to eschew for its popularity among men who showboat really long books in the same way they measure the length of their Johnsons (a metaphor the character Rod “the God” Tine, Sr. would appreciate).
 Perhaps Wallace was hip to that metaphor, as well, and meant to have much of the book go over the unsuspecting knob’s head, cony-catching some numbskulls with his southpaws, Hal et al (See footnote 268 and https://www.youtube.com/watch?v=iQThnv8c2uI).
-I myself would not have understood the extent of his project, namely the conundrum of anonymity (disguised with Alcoholics Anonymous, Narcotics Anonymous, etc., and etymologically deconstructed on page 796, “As One Body”, along side Cynewulf, the poet whose works anticipate cryptography), if I had read it in the wake of its publication, if there were no Wikipedia/Wiktionary or Internet whatsoever, and if I had not recently come across the Oxford Shakespeare Fellowship (https://shakespeareoxfordfellowship.org ) and their decoding of texts demonstrating that Edward de Vere, the 17 Earl of Oxford is responsible for Shakespeare’s works and possibly others’.
+I myself would not have understood the extent of his project, namely the conundrum of anonymity (disguised with Alcoholics Anonymous, Narcotics Anonymous, etc., and etymologically deconstructed on page 796, “As One Body”, along side Cynewulf, the poet, whose works anticipate cryptography), if I had read it in the wake of its publication, if there were no Wikipedia/Wiktionary or Internet whatsoever, and if I had not recently come across the Oxford Shakespeare Fellowship (https://shakespeareoxfordfellowship.org ) and their decoding of texts demonstrating that Edward de Vere, the 17 Earl of Oxford is responsible for Shakespeare’s works and possibly others’.

 On the surface, Infinite Jest appears to be merely a spoof of Hamlet, the title of which (Infinite Jest) references Hamlet’s reminiscing about the court jester Yorick in Act 5, Scene 1: